 We believe that everyone is special, everyone can learn, and everyone can serve.
-In addition to the six domains, students are engaged in CCAs that explore their abilities beyond the classroom.
+In addition to the seven domains, students are engaged in CCAs that explore their abilities beyond the classroom.

 Niche CCAs